HellAmbro/Trading212API/README.md

 ### How can I get instrument code?
 Search the stock, open dev-tools of your browser, network, look for a request called 'batch', request payload, ticker, [Example](https://imgur.com/a/7ZZCjku)
 #### instrument_code will be mapped in further release of this API, so you can buy Amazon simply writing AMZN or Amazon for example.

-### I wrote this API during a trip, I prioritized functionality, there is still a lot to work on the code to make it more elegant and readable.
-Also this is one of the first projects I do using python so don't be too mean.
-Any requests, help, advice, suggestions are welcome.
-HellAmbro.  </span>